sirkaushalkumar/sirkaushalkumar/README.md

 ### Hi there 👋

+_I am **Kaushal Kumar**.
+I am currently working as a Senior Enginner at Tata Consultancy Services.
+I love reading content on Internet and watch Netflix Shows in free time.
+I am a Mechanical Engineer and a Mathematics enthusiast who is never going to see his love back again in this life.
+As they say, I am also a hard-edged, sanguine, sapiosexual, antihero, who is tortured by his own demons.
+I do have an affinity to learn and would be more than happy to learn and collaborate with you.
+Thanks for stopping by._

+_I remian with thanks and regards <br/>_
+_Kaushal Kumar_

 <!--
 **sirkaushalkumar/sirkaushalkumar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.